 Note: Inspection Report to be completed in conjunction with SF010 or SF011 as appropriate.

-Note: The use of mobile phones to take supporting images will only take place once agreed with the area owner in advance & will be used in strict accordance with all local health & safety rules (ATEX etc) observed.
+Note: The use of mobile phones to take supporting images will only take place once agreed with the area owner in advance & will be used in strict accordance with all local health & safety rules (ATEX etc.) observed.